-Four hours.
+Two to four hours.
 Prerequisite: CSC 2232 or permission of the instructor.
 Covers contemporary topics in computer science.
 (For example: Artificial intelligence, robotics.)
 Course may be repeated for credit with a different topic.

 CSC 4645 SELECTED TOPICS IN COMPUTER SCIENCE AND MATHEMATICS